MerfMan47/Coding-Fun/Code Wars/Solutions/3 kyu/Binomial Expansion/readme.txt

 This was my first 3 kyu and I found it much simpler then even some 5 kyu problems I've done.
 The math was the easy part, the most difficult was cleaning up the solution by removing characters.
+I'm quite proud of this solution, it's one of the few that didn't heavily use Regexp to solve it and it's also the only one I can find that used Pascal's triangle.
 ===============================Notes===============================
 The purpose of this kata is to write a program that can do some algebra.